Blackjewel miners demand unpaid wages

 • Jonesville: One person, $4,500 in wages.

-• Castlewood: One person, nearly $7,517 in wages and unpaid vacation days.
+• Castlewood: Two people, nearly $11,317 in wages and unpaid vacation days.

 • Cleveland: One person, more than $4,000 in wages.